Gun laws in Missouri: Concealed carry

 Missouri Statute 571.070 (8/28/2007) says that it is unlawful for a felon or adjudged incompetent Person to have possession of any firearm (including concealable firearms).
 Violation of this law is a class D felony.
 This law was the subject of a challenge, in which a nonviolent felon successfully argued that the law is unconstitutional as applied to him.
 The law failed muster against the required strict scrutiny test.
 However, the law was found to be constitutional by the Supreme Court of Missouri.

 According to the Revised Statutes of Missouri (RSMo), Section 571.030, a person only commits the crime of carrying a concealed weapon if they carry a concealed weapon into a place where concealed carry is restricted by law, and they do not satisfy one of the exemptions in subsections 2-7, which include having a valid permit or endorsement to carry concealed firearms.
 Those who hold CCW permits are subject only to fines if they refuse to leave after being asked and a peace officer is summoned, and possible revocation of their permit if they repeatedly do this.

 Missouri law exempts the possession of antique firearms, as defined in 18 U.S.C.
 Section 921, from the provision that specifies a person commits the crime of unlawful possession of a firearm if he or she is a convicted felon possessing a firearm.

 In September 2014, Missouri lawmakers passed SB 656 allowing specially trained school employees to carry concealed guns on campuses.
 It also allows anyone with a concealed weapons permit to carry guns openly in cities or towns with bans against the open carrying of firearms.
-The age to obtain a concealed weapons permit was also dropped from 21 to 19 [See 2014 Senate Bill 656].
+The age to obtain a concealed weapons permit was also dropped from 21 to 19.
 Missouri became the 10th state to pass legislation allowing armed school employees since the mass shooting at Sandy Hook Elementary School in Newtown, Connecticut, in 2012.
 The bill was initially vetoed by Gov. Nixon, but the Missouri legislature overrode the veto during the September veto session.